How to Run a Successful Sale on Your WooCommerce Website

 A discount is the classic promotion.
 In short, this is when you specify a temporarily lower price for one or more products.
-When you do this in WooCommerce, the normal price will usually appear crossed out with the sale price next to it.
+When you do this in WooCommerce, the regular price will usually appear crossed out with the sale price next to it.

-I wrote usually because the exact appearance may differ depending on your chosen WooCommerce theme.
+We say usually because the exact appearance may differ depending on your chosen WooCommerce theme.
 However, the basic functionality remains the same.
 When you’re editing a product, you can use the Sale price field in the General tab to set the new price without affecting the old one.